CodeSugar/Homelab/README.md

 - **LDAP Server**: Centralizing authentication and authorization for various services.
 - **Prometheus Speed Test Script**: Transitioning the speed test tracker to a script that leverages Prometheus for monitoring.
 - *...and more.*

+## Current WIP

+- Changing OS to Flatcar to make the HomeServer IaC
+    - Test how to work with Butane configuration ✅
+    - Test in Proxmox VM ✅
+    - Investigate how to make my Docker containers use a NAS or find a way to make my OS stateless/diskless (Should I use Kubernetes?
+Maybe) WIP

 ## Current Implementation